 Getting Here is Easy

 Enter our 12-story building at 1800 Orleans Street in East Baltimore.
-Twice the size of our old home, Bloomberg Children's Center is easily accessible and visually identifiable by its curved, colorful façade.
+Twice the size of our old home, the Bloomberg Children's Center building is easily accessible and visually identifiable by its curved, colorful façade.
 An expansive landscaped vehicular entry plaza allows families and patients to be dropped off in front of the building, or enter via a pedestrian bridge connecting the garage across the street to the hospital.
 From there, color-coded wayfinding guides them.

 In a Word—Enormous

-There are two expansive medical/surgical patient floors in our Charlotte R. Bloomberg Children's Center building, each divided by elevator banks, with two units with a minimum of 20 beds at each end.
+There are two expansive medical/surgical patient floors, each divided by elevator banks, with two units with a minimum of 20 beds at each end.
 For example, infants are cared for on the south end of the ninth floor while toddlers are on the north side.
 On the floor above, school-age children are cared for on the south side, while adolescents are on the north side of the tenth floor.
 Nurses remain close to their patients in alcoves just outside the rooms.

 Doctors maintain patients’ charts on flat-screen monitors in patients’ rooms in the NICU and PICU, keeping them, too, in close proximity to families.
 Gases and electrical, medical and communication equipment are at the ready in the PICU via ceiling-mounted booms, while all other rooms house that equipment in the headwall.
 All rooms are private—spacious enough to accommodate medical equipment and changing levels of care, allowing children to remain in the same room throughout the stay.
 Scattered conference rooms provide for parent consultations and staff, resident and fellow education.
 Large, public waiting areas by the elevators provide additional respite for visiting families—as well as a view of Baltimore’s Inner Harbor.

 Bringing Radiology Home

-Our new building has a dedicated radiology suite adjoining pediatric operating rooms on the 4th floor, minimizing floor travel for patients and optimizing access to imaging for surgeons in the OR and intensivists in the PICU.
+Our building has a dedicated radiology suite adjoining pediatric operating rooms on the 4th floor, minimizing floor travel for patients and optimizing access to imaging for surgeons in the OR and intensivists in the PICU.